 That pollution is the latest chapter in a much longer history of air pollution from the asphalt plant, which has been operating at 699 Virginia Street since 1955 when it moved into Berkeley’s oldest neighborhood.

 The asphalt plant and City of Berkeley agreed to a court settlement in 1999 with the Oceanview Neighborhood Association and Communities for a Better Environment.
 In 2015 the Berkeley City Council directed city staff to enforce the settlement and to impose immediate and corrective actions as needed.
 That settlement requires pollution controls (see pages 10-11).
 A 2019 video of asphalt emissions from unenclosed truck loading and this photo from Google Earth of unenclosed truck loading areas indicate large gaps in compliance.

 During this time neighbors reported over 200 odor pollution complaints to the Bay Area Air Quality Management District (BAAQMD).
 After ruling out other potential pollution sources, BAAQMD issued a Notice of Violation to the asphalt plant for emissions from December 3, 2020.

 The air pollution, and the complaints, continued unabated in the days following the Notice of Violation.
 BAAQMD issued an additional Notice of Violation to the asphalt plant for air pollution on December 21, 2020.
 BAAQMD issued two subsequent Notices of Violation on February 2 and 5, 2021.

-Concerns with Adequacy of Proposed Plans
+Concerns with Adequacy of Constructed Plans